FooJenHan/DSA5102/README.md

 # DSA5102
+Each YouTube video can be identified by 16 variables.
+The dataset can be found at https://www.kaggle.com/datasnaek/youtube-new.

-Several machine learning models to predict number of views for YouTube videos
+Several machine learning models are used to predict the number of views and category for YouTube videos from the 16 variables.
+Metric used for accuacy is mean squared error between the predicted number of views/category, and the actual number of views.